 Compare Yearly Sales using dynamic charts

 Let us see an example!
-We have said quite a several times that less is more.
+We have said quite several times that less is more.

 The picture below presents the year 2021 data using a column chart.
 We use line charts to show the other two years’ data.

 Just a few words about Excel form controls.
 First, insert two checkboxes.
 If we do that, we can decide what years’ data will be shown on the dynamic chart.

 Right-click on the inserted checkbox and add a cell link.
 The Format Object menu will appear.
 Click on the cell link option and browse cell D9.
-If you want to show the line chart, the cell value will be TRUE.
+The cell value will be TRUE if you want to show the line chart.
 If the checkbox remains unclicked, the line chart will not show.

 Data in Focus – A dynamic scatter chart

 In the next example, we summarize the data and will show them on the chart.
 First, select the company from the drop-down list.

 After choosing a company, a red circle will mark the current one out of the chart’s point.
-Creating this dynamic chart is not difficult; download the example and check the used methods.
+Creating this dynamic chart is easy; download the example and check the methods used.

 To be fully effective, highlight the current data this way!
 When working with key performance indicators, your eyes focus on an important point.
 Just imagine how much more exact it would be to search for the right point.
 Looks great, right?

-As stated above, our main goal is to place even more information using a small space.
+We aim to place even more information using a small space, as stated above.
 The following example is based on a popular linked picture method.

 First, create the main bullet chart on the first Worksheet.
-We would like to display the Incomes, Costs, and Profit chart using a tooltip style.
+Using a tooltip style, we want to display the Incomes, Costs, and Profit chart.
 How to do that?
 The answer is simple: We will build three helper tables on the second sheet and create a chart for each series.